mvsg2/Deep_Learning/README.md

 # Deep Learning
-Training neural networks and much more...
+Training deep neural networks and much more...

 Check out the [TensorFlow website](https://www.tensorflow.org/) if you're interested in looking up how it works!